elopements/microweddings →

 Central Park Spring Elopement

-For this incredible couple, we started their day at the Ludlow Hotel and ended at the famous Bethesda Fountain – one of my favorite locations in the entire city.
-It’s the place I photographed my very first professional job in NYC, and it’s always so sweet to go back there.flowers in the ludlow hotel skybox suite window
+We started at the Ludlow Hotel on the Lower East Side and ended at Bethesda Terrace — the place I photographed my very first professional job in New York City.
+It is always so sweet to go back there.

 The Ludlow Hotel